chuanluocs/SamplingCA/README.md

 The command above calls *SamplingCA* to solve the instance `cnf_instances/XSEngine.cnf` by setting the random seed to 1 and the number of candidate test cases per iteration round of the sampling phase to 100.
 The generated PCA will be saved in `./XSEngine.cnf_testcase_set.txt`.

+For a simple case study, users may check the `examples/` directory.

 ## Commands for Reproducing the Experimental Results

 ### Experiments for RQ1 and RQ2